-The Imnaha, Snake, includes 63 miles of Hells Canyon section of the Snake as Wild and Scenic River, Middle Fork of the Clearwater and Clarks Fork of the Yellowstone are all administered by the Forest Service while the Upper Missouri River is administered by the Bureau of Land Management.
-All five of the rivers have associated wild and scenic river management plans (Imnaha River Wild and Scenic River Management Plan (1993) has not been updated at the time of this Comprehensive Plan Revision; Wild and Scenic Snake River Recreation Management Plan (1999); River Plan Middle Fork Clearwater including the Lochsa and Selway (1969); Comprehensive River Management Plan for the Clarks Fork of the Yellowstone Wild and Scenic River (2009); Upper Missouri Wild and Scenic River Management Plan (1978)).
+The Imnaha, Snake, Middle Fork of the Clearwater and Clarks Fork of the Yellowstone are all administered by the Forest Service while the Upper Missouri River is administered by the Bureau of Land Management.
+All five of the rivers have associated wild and scenic river management plans (Imnaha River Wild and Scenic River Management Plan (1993); Wild and Scenic Snake River Recreation Management Plan (1999); River Plan Middle Fork Clearwater including the Lochsa and Selway (1969); Comprehensive River Management Plan for the Clarks Fork of the Yellowstone Wild and Scenic River (2009); Upper Missouri Wild and Scenic River Management Plan (1978)).
 The management direction in this comprehensive plan is intended to be compatible with the direction provided in the five wild and scenic river plans.